7 Benefits of Giving Patients Online Access to their Medical Images

 Today, most computers don’t even have a CD drive.
-So why are providers still giving patients a CD copy of their medical images?
+So why are providers still giving patients a CD copy of their medical images when there is an easier, no cost way to deliver them?

 When most people are going online for everything from groceries to banking, healthcare seems to lag behind.
 As a provider, consider the many benefits of giving patients online access to their medical images.
 Not only for your patients, but for your practice, as well.